A Homogenization Approach for Gradient-Dominated Stochastic Optimization: Numerical Experiments

-\textbf{Results.} \cref{fig:rl-results} presents the training curves over the aforementioned environments in MuJoCo.
+\textbf{Overall Comparisons.} \cref{fig:rl-results} presents the training curves over the aforementioned environments in MuJoCo.
 It is clear that our SHSODM outperforms SCRN and VPG in all tested environments.
 When compared with TRPO, although SHSODM grows slowly at the beginning, it achieves the best final performance with an obvious margin.
-For the SCRN method, we remark that the final average return of the environments matches the results reported in \citep{masiha2022stochastic}.
-While in our experiments, it is always inferior to other methods, even the first-order method VPG.
-One possible reason for this phenomenon is that its implemented version \citep{masiha2022stochastic} is not robust and sensitive to the hyperparameters, and it is difficult to find the best hyperparameters.
-To demonstrate the robustness of SHSODM, \cref{tab:rl-ma-return} gives the maximal average return and a single standard deviation over five trials.
-A higher maximal average return indicates that the algorithm has the ability to capture the better agent.
-We find that SHSODM outperforms other methods over all tested environments.
+It can be also observed that SCRN is less robust and even inferior to the first-order algorithm VPG.
+This phenomenon instead reflects that our SHSODM enjoy more stable performance.
+To further illustrate the robustness of SHSODM, following \cite{zhao2022stochastic}, we provide the maximal average return and the standard deviation over five trials in \cref{tab:rl-ma-return}.
+A higher maximal average return indicates the algorithm has the ability to obtain the better agent. \cref{tab:rl-ma-return} shows SHSODM has the highest maximal average return, and outperforms other algorithms over all tested environments.

-In the following, we profile the total time required to calculate the iteration direction for SHSODM and SCRN over some representative environments.
-For demonstration, we let each algorithm run for $1000$ epochs, and the batch size of each epoch is $1000$ as well. \cref{fig:time} shows that our SHSODM needs much less time than SCRN, hence it is more efficient.
-Note that the result is not only empirical.
-By analyzing the Hessian of the objective function in each iteration, we observe that its condition number $\kappa$ is rather large, typically $10^7$.
-When one uses the conjugate gradient method or the gradient descent method to solve the cubic problem required by SCRN, the time complexity depends heavily on the Hessian's condition number.
-When $\kappa$ is huge, such as the experimented tasks in RL, it is costly to obtain the iteration direction for SCRN.
-Fortunately, for SHSODM, we only need to solve the eigenvalue problem in each iteration by the Lanczos algorithm.
-This algorithm is proved to be free of condition number \citep{kuczynski_estimating_1992}.
-Consequently, it is more suitable to deal with such ill-conditioned problems.
+\textbf{Cost in Computing Directions.} We now compare the computational efficiency of SHSODM with SCRN, since they are both second-order algorithms.
+We profile the total time required to compute the update direction for the two algorithms over some representative environments.
+To demonstrate, we let each algorithm run for $10^3$ epochs, and the batch size of each epoch be $10^3$ as well. \cref{fig:time} shows that our SHSODM needs much less time than SCRN, thus it is more efficient.
+We remark that the result also has some theoretical guarantees.
+By analyzing the Hessian of the objective function, we observe that its condition number $\kappa$ is huge in each iteration, typically $10^7$.
+When one uses the conjugate gradient method or the gradient descent method to solve the cubic-regularization subproblem required by SCRN, the time complexity depends heavily on the Hessian's condition number \citep{golub_matrix_2013}.
+This fact brings the unacceptable computational burden given the huge-condition-number nature of the Hessian.
+Fortunately, for SHSODM, the Lanczos-type algorithm we use to solve the eigenvalue problem at each iteration is proved to be free of condition number \citep{saadNumericalMethodsLarge2011}.
+Therefore, SHSODM is more suitable to deal with such ill-conditioned problems emerging in RL.